 Let’s see how the user profiles are generated by using the ‘sumproduct’ function in excel.

-Each attribute column (see the highlighted learning paths columns above) is multiplied with each user attribute value (highlighted part of User 2).
+You multiply each attribute column (see the highlighted learning paths columns above) with each user attribute value (highlighted part of User 2).
 This is simply the dot product of vectors that we saw earlier.
 This gives a user profile (as shown in the User Profiles part above) an understanding of user’s taste.

 Thus, user 1 likes articles on big data most(highest score of 1.28) followed by learning paths and then machine learning.
 Similarly, user 2 like articles on machine learning the most.